-Net interest margin was 3.14% compared to 3.54% in the first quarter 2023.
-The decrease was primarily driven by a higher cost of funds offset by rising asset yields in the first quarter 2024.
-The yield on loans grew 49 basis points to 5.31% in the first quarter 2024, up from 4.82% in the same quarter 2023.
-Costs of interest-bearing liabilities increased to 2.48% from 1.39% in the first quarter 2023 showing evolution of the market pricing amongst interest-bearing demand deposits, money market accounts and time deposits as customers are seeking out more competitive rates.
-We continue to experience a shift in deposit composition from non-maturity deposits to CDs.
+The decrease in both periods was primarily driven by higher cost of funds partially offset by lower borrowing costs.
+Competitive pricing within the interest rate environment and a \$186 million growth in interest-bearing deposit balances year-over-year showing evolution of the market pricing amongst interest-bearing demand deposits, money market accounts and time deposits as customers are seeking out more competitive rates.
+We continue to experience a shift in deposit composition mix shift from non-maturity deposits to CDs.
 Interest expense increased \$8.3 million in the first quarter 2024 compared to the first quarter of 2023 driven by the rate environment.
 Cost of borrowing decreased \$944 thousand or 22.5% in the first quarter 2024 compared to the first quarter 2023 driven by a \$68.8 million reduction in borrowing to \$269.4 million from \$338.2 million in the same quarter 2023.